SPOILER ALERT! The plot will be discussed.

 On the TV, we see a policeman stopping a youth who has long hair.
 Since his appearance does not conform to a standardized look, the cop cuts the hair, because it shows individual expression.
 Again, when almost every aspect of one’s life is predetermined, there is no need to engage the thought processes, and no need to question anything.
 The female TV narrator notes the laugh track accompanying the boy’s shearing, and says that law enforcement can be “fun.”
 The attempt here is to turn something brutal into a an entertaining event by altering the context.

+The state also dispenses pills to pharmaceutically control the populace.
+Montag comes home and finds Linda has passed out because of the combinations and doses of her medication.
+Montag calls the emergency number, and the medical team basically pumps out old blood and transfuses new fluid.
+Linda sort of gets a circulatory reboot.
+The emergency medical men say that Linda will now have a strong appetite for food, and also for sex.
+She is very amorous with Montag, but he later looks let down because he knows the passion wasn’t genuine.
 We’re not sure how much later, but after Linda goes to sleep, Montag leaves their bedroom and starts to read a copy of David Copperfield, using the TV screen without selecting a channel as a night light, thus allowing Truffaut a visual rebuke of the preference for watching television.
 He reads slowly, pointing to every word, which shows how he has not been trained in reading thoughtful material.
 The next scene shows Montag going to work, and he is followed by Clarisse and an older woman, so we know that they have targeted Montag as someone they believe will help them in the resistance.
 Clarisse catches up to Montag and appears distressed.
 They go for a cup of coffee and she informs him that she was dismissed from her teaching job because she did not stick to the class timetable.
 Since she did not conform to the rules, she is a threat to the regimentation of the society because her actions show resistance to established guidelines.
 While they have their coffee, they observe a man near a red box with a flashing light.
 It is where people can inform on acquaintances and relatives by dropping off names and addresses.
 The man seems to be agonizing as to whether to deposit the information, but eventually inserts the paperwork.
 Montag says that sometimes people just want to get rid of individuals in their lives.
 One can consider this “naming” of people as similar to what occurred in the McCarthy era, when, out of a fear or a warped sense of patriotism, people accused other citizens of being disloyal just because of their ideas.

 Using Christie in dual roles to show alternative ways an individual can behave is illustrated here because Clarisse pretends to be Linda, and calls Montag’s office to say he is sick and can’t come in.
 She wants him to go with her to her school because he is outraged that she was not properly told why she was let go.
 When they go to the school, her students run away from her, a teacher locks her door so Clarisse can’t confront her, and her belongings are slid down the hallway so that her nonconformity will not infect others through personal contact.
 Montag sees how badly Clarisse is treated and sympathizes with her, promising to confront the principal after he is promoted.
 She asks why did he become a fireman since he seems different from those in that job.
 He says that she previously asked if he wanted to read books, and he now confesses that he read one the night before.
 We are not told why he began reading.
 Perhaps it was because of disillusionment with his family life, or his meeting Clarisse, but we know that he was already questioning the TV programming, and the informant system that exposed book readers.